Ready Region Southeastern

 For additional information, email Heather Eberle, Coordinated Enrollment Assistant, at EberleHM@ODU.EDU

-Engaging FamiliesWe will support a Family Council, made up of families from across our region who reflect the diversity of our region, to ensure the early childhood system is designed to work for families.
+Engaging FamiliesWe support a Family Council, made up of families from across our region, who reflect the diversity of our region, to ensure the early childhood system is designed to work for families.

 Our Family Council provides input on early childhood design and decisions, and helps our Ready Region understand and better meet families’ needs.
 That will include family representatives from Eastern Shore, Hampton Roads, and Western Tidewater.